Supporting Your Student Returning To School After Cancer Treatment

 - your school should incorporate information about your student's cancer to inform a plan for them

-- talk with your student's health school teacher about their return to school
+- talk with your student's regional health school teacher about their return to school

 It may be possible for someone to come and talk to the class about cancer and treatment.
-This could be a nurse, a Child Cancer Foundation family support coordinator, a Leukaemia & Blood Cancer coordinator or CanTeen youth support coordinator who knows your student.
+This could be a nurse, a Child Cancer Foundation family support coordinator, or someone who knows your student from Leukaemia & Blood Cancer or CanTeen.

-You can help by acknowledging the difficulties they have faced as well as offering encouragement for taking things one day at a time.
+You can help by acknowledging the difficulties they have faced as well as offering encouragement to take things one day at a time.

-It is important that the school/early learning centre and parents work collaboratively together to ensure a smooth transition back to school.
+It is important that the school and parents work collaboratively together to ensure a smooth transition back to school.

 - what treatment they will receive